 Argo Tunnel Ingress Controller

-In addition to Cloudflare Load Balancer we have recently announced Cloudflare Argo Tunnel which establishes an encrypted tunnel to the Cloudflare edge without needing to open ports in the firewall or have a public IP.
+In addition to Cloudflare Load Balancer, Cloudflare Tunnel establishes an encrypted tunnel to the Cloudflare edge without needing to open ports in the firewall or have a public IP.
 This is perfect for NATted environments such as a home or office network, or to allow inbound traffic into egress-only services.
-Applications protected by Cloudflare Argo Tunnel receive all of the security and performance benefits of Cloudflare without direct exposure to the internet.

-To make it easy to work with Kubernetes we have developed a Cloudflare Argo Tunnel Ingress.
-It implements an ingress controller using Cloudflare Argo Tunnel tunnel to connect a Cloudflare managed URL to a Kubernetes service.
+To make it easy to work with Kubernetes we have developed a Cloudflare Tunnel Ingress.
+It implements an ingress controller using Cloudflare Tunnel tunnel to connect a Cloudflare managed URL to a Kubernetes service.

-The Argo Tunnel controller will manage ingress tunnels in a single namespace of the cluster.
+The Cloudflare Tunnel controller will manage ingress tunnels in a single namespace of the cluster.
 Multiple controllers can exist in different namespaces, with different credentials for each namespace.